Skip to main content

 Ecological Effects

-Micro- and nanoplastic research is evolving rapidly to better define toxicological impacts to aquatic and terrestrial wildlife, as well as to determine reliable field and laboratory methods for measuring particle concentrations across all environmental media.
+Micro- and nanoplastic research is rapidly evolving to better define toxicological impacts to aquatic and terrestrial wildlife, as well as to determine reliable field and laboratory methods for measuring particle concentrations across all environmental media.

 Human Health Effects

 The health effects of microplastics are still being identified.
-The most consistently reported health effects in current scientific research include decreased immune response, increased inflammation and oxidative stress, and organ effects including changes in liver, kidney, and lung tissue.
-Research on long term health effects is ongoing.
+The most consistently reported health effects in current scientific research include:

 Health effects from ingestion and inhalation of microplastics can vary greatly based on the physical and chemical composition of the microplastic particles.
 When ingested, smaller particles may be absorbed into the GI tract, and increased amounts can leave less room for nutrients and food to be absorbed.
 When inhaled, smaller particles are more likely to enter cells in the lungs and cause inflammation in the respiratory system.